fanf2/datez/README.md

 [cargo]: https://doc.rust-lang.org/cargo/commands/cargo-install.html

-**Supported Platforms**
+We have tested `datez` on:

+  * Unix
-* Unix (tested on FreeBSD and macOS)
+      * FreeBSD
+      * Debian Linux
+      * macOS
   * Windows
       * cmd.exe
       * Powershell

 usage
 -----

         datez <time> <zone>...

-Write the time in ISO 8601 / RFC 3339 format but without a UTC offset, and list as many tz database timezone names as you want.
+You should wite the time in ISO 8601 / RFC 3339 format but _without_ a UTC offset, and list as many tz database timezone names as you want.

-The time is read using the first timezone; it is converted to UTC and printed in UTC and in every timezone you listed, and in your local time zone (if possible).
+The time is read using the first timezone; it is converted to UTC and printed in UTC and in every timezone you listed, and in your local timezone (if possible).

-The local time zone is discovered from the `TZ` environment variable or by reading the symlink at `/etc/localtime`; if neither of those work you have to list your time zone explicitly.
+On Unix, the local timezone is discovered from the `TZ` environment variable, or by reading the symlink at `/etc/localtime`; it isn't an error if neither of those work, but you have to list your time zone explicitly.

+On Windows `datez` gets the local timezone using Win32 `GetTimeZoneInformation()`, or falls back to trying the `TZ` environment variable.

 licence